Oliverbarbara/Oliverbarbara/README.md

 👋 Hello, I'm Barbara.

-🔍 Exploring the Boundaries of Information Technology Passionate about the vast realm of Information Technology, I'm on a constant journey of exploration and innovation.
+🔍 Exploring the Boundaries of Information Technology, I'm on a constant journey of exploration and innovation.
 From crafting efficient code to architecting robust solutions, I thrive in the world where tech transforms possibilities.

-🚀 Software Developer by Day, Code Enthusiast by Night By profession, I'm a dedicated software developer, continuously honing my skills to craft elegant and efficient solutions.
+🚀 Software Develope continuously honing my skills to craft elegant and efficient solutions.
 Whether it's tackling complex algorithms or building user-centric applications, I'm driven by the joy of creation.

+I'm mad about japanese food, i love to travel and I am completely passionate about playing the sims.♥️

 Let's code for a better tomorrow! 💻🌟